AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/home.md

 ## Real-time Machine Learning architecture

-The following diagram provides a overview for the Real-time Machine Learning architecture.
+The following diagrams provide a overview for the Real-time Machine Learning architecture.
 Currently, alpha has a more simplified version.

 ![alpha arch](../images/rtml/alpha-arch.png)